Zacharyflynn06/in-the-shed-frontend/NOTES.md

         clear the chord when its created [x]

     add time signiture for song
-        add counter for hi and low click depending on time signiture[]
+        add counter for hi and low click depending on time signiture[x]

     Build chord library
-        samples for all the chords []
+        samples for all the chords [x]
-        add chord playback []
+        add chord playback [x]

+build side nav bar
+    add hamburger to open []
+    add login and create user []
+    add song load and save buttons